igncp/blueprints/js/bull/notes/structure.md

 ## API

-- The main require exports a constructor: `Queue` which accepts a string as identifier for the first argument for the constructor, and can accept more arguments.
+- The main require exports a constructor: `Queue` which accepts a string as identifier for the first argument of the constructor, the redis config as the second argument (optional) and a third argument for the queue options
 - `Queue` "inherits" from `EventEmitter` from `events`, so the instances will accept some events like `completed`
+- It is possible to listen to events globally by adding the `global:` prefix